 Is the place where the Khmer Rouge took over.
 Virtually everything about Cambodia is known from the film The Killing Fields, which means it is a poor jungle country overrun by Communist guerillas and anti-Western fanatics who force their captives to do hard labour at gunpoint and starve.
 Phnom Penh is a fairly modern French-style city, but everything else is wilderness.

-Filipinos tend to be characterized as being constantly confused for Hispanics, are seen as not Asian enough.
+Filipinos tend to be constantly confused with Hispanics, because not all of the population is of Asian race.
 Filipino women tend to be seen as sluts or mail-order brides.
 Then there are all the jokes about Filipino foreign workers caricatured as being practically everywhere.

-Negative perception of the Filipinos include where they're characterized as lazy, gluttonous, and heavy drinkers, who has the most number of holidays in the world, and there are always foods and alcohol consumption.
-Tending to leave their jobs undone ( while uttering "bahala na sa diyos" meaning "leave it all to God"), while alcohol and roasted pig being their main course in meals.
-Although portrayed as lazy, they are also optimistic in everything they do.
+Negative perceptions of Filipinos characterize them as lazy, gluttonous, and heavy drinkers, who has the most number of holidays in the world.
+They tend to leave their jobs undone ( while uttering "bahala na sa diyos" meaning "leave it all to God") and instead prefer to drink alcohol and eat roasted pig.
+The positive side of this stereotype portrays them as pleasure lovers with an optimistic outlook on life.

 Whenever American media shows a white gay male with a "foreign" lover, it's almost always a Filipino man.
 Also, like Thailand, many of the prostitutes are thought to be MtF transsexuals.